Graduate Course Catalog 2013-2014

 Degree Offered: M.S.

-Areas of research specialization in the M.S degree in animal science include dairy cattle nutrition, mammalian physiology and pathology, nutritional biochemistry and metabolism, reproduction, and endocrinology.
+Areas of research specialization in the M.S degree in animal science include dairy cattle nutrition, mammalian physiology and pathology, reproduction, and endocrinology.
 Research activities utilize animal and cell culture systems to investigate nutrient metabolism and a molecular-level understanding of life processes and diseases.

 Students applying for the M.S. program will be expected to present recent (within five years) general Graduate Record Examination (GRE) scores and possess a background in basic sciences appropriate for advanced study in the proposed area of specialization (for example, courses in biology, chemistry, organic chemistry, biochemistry, and physics).